BlockstreamResearch/bip-frost-dkg/README.md

 As in SimplPedPop, every EncPedPop participant holds a long-term secret seed.
 Every participant derives from this seed a static, long-term ECDH key pair consisting of a secret decryption key and public encryption key.
-It is assumed that every participant has an authentic copy every other participant's encryption key.
+It is assumed that every participant has an authentic copy of every other participant's encryption key.

 The encryption relies on ephemeral-static ECDH key exchange.
 Every participant derives from fresh randomness an ephemeral encryption nonce pair consisting of a secret nonce and the corresponding public nonce.